 What Is Chaga Mushroom?

 Chaga mushroom (Inonotus obliquus), a.k.a. clinker polypore or cinder conk, is a parasitic white rot fungus belonging to the Basidiomycetes family.
-For a parasite, it has miraculous abilities to cure cancer, digestive issues, and tuberculosis.
+For a parasite, it has miraculous abilities to reduce cancer cell growth in preclinical setting and improve digestive issues and tuberculosis.

 It grows on the barks of birch trees in cold northern climates like in Siberia and other parts of Russia.
 Which is why chaga has been used in Russian folk medicine since the 16th century.